MoyinoluwaA/WorkFlow-App/README.md

     --region MY_AWS_REGION
 ```

 2. Create an Amazon ECS task definition, cluster, and service.
 Follow the steps [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/getting-started-fargate.html).
-Add a Load balancer to the ECS Service to get a live url as the task definition public ip changes with each deployment.
+Add an Application Load balancer to the ECS Service to get the deployed application url as the task definition public ip changes with each deployment.

 3. Store the Amazon ECS task definition as a JSON file in the GitHub repository or use the one present in .aws/task-definition.json.
 Set the `ECS_TASK_DEFINITION` variable in Github Actions to the path of the JSON file.